Last Updated on January 12, 2023

 We’re quickly becoming an inside generation with more than a quarter of Americans never venturing outside. (source)

-Many of us spend a lot of time looking at screens so one of the best habits I started last year was intentionally scheduling time to get outside!
+Many of us spend a lot of time looking at screens so one of the best good habits I started last year was intentionally scheduling time to get outside!

 My goal is to spend a little bit of time outside daily.
 It’s great to get the blood flowing, exercise, and clear my mind.